 With regard to official statements and press releases, the President will determine who will prepare statements to reflect the concerns or sentiments of the organization.
 Once completed, the acceptance of the media/press/public statements will be sought by means of a vote requiring two-thirds majority of the Executive Board.

 ARTICLE IX: Elections

 All Executive Board members shall be elected on or before April 1st of each year, and shall serve one-year terms, which may take effect as defined in section 7 of this article.

 Elected members may run for re-election at the end of their one-year term.

 All Executive Board members shall be elected by a majority of the votes cast.
-Only active members are eligible to vote.
 If no candidate for an office receives a majority of the votes cast, then only the top two candidates will be placed on a second ballot for that office until a majority is reached.